 Commencing on the date that the Company's securities were first listed on Nasdaq, the Company will pay and has paid its Chief Financial Officer, Christopher Wolfe, \$7,500 per month for his services prior to the initial Business Combination.
-The Company incurred \$7,500 in expenses in connection with such services during the three months ended March 31, 2020 as reflected in the accompanying unaudited condensed statement of operations.
+The Company incurred \$22,500 and \$52,500 in expenses in connection with such services during the three and nine months ended September 30, 2020, respectively, included in general and administrative expenses related party on the accompanying unaudited condensed statement of operations.
+As of September 30, 2020, and December 31, 2019, the Company had \$7,500 and \$0 in connection with such services in accrued expenses to related parties, respectively, as included in the accompanying unaudited condensed balance sheets.